3 Days in Cologne, Germany: The Perfect Cologne City Break For First Time Visitors

 These are two of the top attractions in Cologne and tourists typically visit in December for the annual Christmas market when there will be food stalls, fairy lights, and skating rinks.
 Even if you are visiting at any other time, the daily markets held here are a beauty to behold.

 This is where you’ll find the colourful Instagram houses in Cologne.
+These Instagram are one of the top things to see in Cologne.
 Book Tickets Here

 Wallraf-Richartz Art Museum